stefbez/the-book-club/README.md

 ### Content

 * The footer needed to be pushed down to the bottom on some screen sizes, such as iPad pro.
 I found a way to do this through research online and used [freecodecamp.org/](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) to fix this issue.
 The code used from this website is not my own work, but a solution to a problem I was having

+* The code needed to truncate a long book title, on the second line, on the library page came from [here](https://dropshado.ws/post/1015351370/webkit-line-clamp)

+* I used [randomkeygen.com](https://randomkeygen.com/) for a randomly generated secret key

 * [Coolors](https://coolors.co/) was used to find a colour scheme for the site